dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 For frontend work, this means developing strong taste.
 Can I look at the output and *feel* whether it's right?
 Does the UI make sense?
 Are the interactions smooth?
 I've been spending more time on what Jim Nielsen calls "sanding the UI" – the patient, iterative work of smoothing rough edges until something feels right.[^sanding] The agent can generate a component, but I'm the one who has to sand it.

 For backend work, it means building robust test harnesses.
 Types that encode invariants.
 Property-based testing has been great for this – instead of writing specific test cases, I describe properties the code should always satisfy, and the framework generates hundreds of edge cases to throw at it.
 If the tests pass and the invariants hold, the code is probably fine.
 The work shifts from *writing* the code to *specifying* what correct code looks like.
-I build the acceptance criteria first—the tests, the types, the "what does correct look like?"—and only then let the agent loose against it.
+I build the acceptance criteria first – the tests, the types, the "what does correct look like?" – and only then let the agent loose against it.

 And domain expertise matters more, not less.
 There's a popular narrative that AI helps you upskill quickly in unfamiliar domains — and that's true when you're _learning_.
 But for this modality, for being genuinely productive with these tools, your existing expertise is what makes it work.
 The better I understand the problem space, the earlier I can catch the agent going down a wrong path.
 When I'm working in code I know well, I can interrupt a bad approach in the first few seconds.
 When I'm in unfamiliar territory, I might not realize something's off until it's been spinning for ten minutes.
 The models still make mistakes – subtle conceptual errors that a hasty junior dev might make, wrong assumptions they run with instead of checking.[^karpathy-mistakes] You have to watch them like a hawk.
 It ends up looking like pattern-matching on failure modes before they compound.